engineyard/ey-cloud-recipes/cookbooks/riak/README.md

 Overview
 --------

 This cookbook once complete will attempt to provide one method of "Hosting" a Riak Ring on AppCloud.
-It will not run inside your regular environment as this cookbook will attempt to achieve a scaleable stable Riak configuration with the least disruption of automation possible.
+It will not run inside your regular environment as this cookbook will attempt to achieve a scalable stable Riak configuration with the least disruption of automation possible.

 Design
 --------